 If you want to be as prepared as possible, I suggest investing in a navigation device for life-saving winter hiking equipment.
 These are expensive, and to be honest, they’re not necessary for easier day hikes.
 I do recommend ones like the Garmin inReach Explorer for overnight trips or going into the backcountry.

 Not only can you get GPS from satellite if you get lost, but you can also send pre-programmed messages to family and friends.
 These can include “I’m okay but running late” if the hike takes longer or “call for help” with a ping to your location.
 If you can afford it, I would add it to your winter hiking packing list.

 I’ll be honest – a JetBoil isn’t necessary, but this snow hiking equipment will significantly enhance your experience.
-You’re able to boil water in a matter of minutes so that you can have hot chocolate, soup, or any other type of warm meal during your trip.
+You can boil water in a matter of minutes so that you can have hot chocolate, soup, or any other warm meal during your trip.

 If you do an overnight trip, you’ll want to put it on your winter backpacking checklist.
 Nothing is better than a hot cup of coffee after waking up on a cold morning.

 Staying in a cozy cabin after a day of winter hiking is a fun way to end the day, so check out the best Airbnb cabins in Washington if you want to extend your trip.

 Now that you have a complete list of hiking clothes for winter and cold weather hiking gear, you should feel more prepared.
 It’s time to go out and enjoy the beauty that is winter hiking!